 Actionable Plan: Show up as you are!
 Chat with people on your Instagram Story, share business updates, and be open.
 Don’t try to contort yourself into what you think a fashion designer “should be.”
 Just show up and share!

-Challenge #5: Wholesale is Not Your Friend
+Challenge #5 of Starting a Plus Size Clothing Line: Wholesale is Not Your Friend

 When it comes to starting a brand, traditionalists will tell you to take your garments to different department stores and boutiques.
 You sell your product to them at a lower $$ amount, and they sell it to their customers.